What is Methamphetamine?

 The California Department of Toxic Substances Control has developed a health-based standard for methamphetamine residue of 1.5 micrograms per 100 square centimeters (µg/cm²) that provides the best current standard for reducing exposure to meth residue.
 (HSC Division 20 Chapter 6.9.1, Article 2, 25400.16)

 The Methamphetamine Remediation Research Act of 2007 required EPA to develop guidelines for remediating former methamphetamine labs.
 This document provides those guidelines for States and local agencies to improve “our national understanding of identifying the point at which former methamphetamine laboratories become clean enough to inhabit again.”
 The legislation also required that EPA periodically update the guidelines, as appropriate, to reflect the best available knowledge and research.

-The guidelines are geared towards state and local government personnel charged with remediating or otherwise addressing former methamphetamine (meth) labs.
-This document helps disseminate the best available knowledge and research on meth lab remediation and proves useful to cleanup contractors, and could be a resource for homeowners.
+The guidelines are geared towards state and local government personnel who remediate or otherwise address former methamphetamine (meth) labs.
+This document helps disseminate the best available knowledge and research on meth lab remediation and proves helpful in cleanup contractors, and could be a resource for homeowners.